Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In theory, consciousness is related to how much information it can integrate or connect to reality, which is the golden ratio.
-This means that consciousness is an accumulation of self-organized energy and matter into conscious systems.
+In theory, consciousness is related to how much information it can integrate or connect together.
+The golden ratio is a value in which each part is as close together as it can be in which each part connects or links together.

 <br /><br />

-In theory if consciousness is this intrinsic property than the whole universe could be conscious as well and we are smaller forms of consciousness awareness; see <a href="https://youtu.be/8E333CdgS4g&t=120" target="_blank">Is Our Universe Conscious</a>.
+In theory, if consciousness is this intrinsic property, then the whole universe could be infinitely conscious, and we are smaller forms of consciousness awareness; see <a href="https://youtu.be/8E333CdgS4g&t=120" target="_blank">Is Our Universe Conscious</a>.

 <br /><br />